We Welcome Volunteers

 Housing is provided at Great Huts, unless other funds are available for apartments.
 Dr. Paul Rhodes, a founder of the PRM Homeless Shelter, created Great Huts eco-resort which helps fund the homeless shelter.
-Volunteers are housed here and pay $10 per a day to live at Great Huts.
-This includes two basic meals per a day while at Great Huts.
+Volunteers are housed here and pay $5 per a day to live at Great Huts.
+This includes housing, and three meals a day are provided at the homeless shelter.
+Volunteers also have the option to pay an additional $5 a day to receive two catered meals a day at Great Huts.
 Basic living units include shared bathroom facilities and rooms.
-Volunteers need to bring or buy their lunch if working at the shelter during lunch hours.
 Other amenities include access to cable TV (in the lounge), limited laundry services, and free wireless internet.
 Pick up from the airport can be arranged with the Great Huts; cost for this service is NOT included in the lodging fee, and can vary.

 Expenses for volunteers

-- $10 a day lodging fee at Great Huts (includes two meals)
+- $5 a day lodging fee at Great Huts

 - Airline ticket

 - Taxi cost to and from the shelter each day from Great Huts (cost is $1.50 US dollars each way, or $3 a day).
 The Great Huts Eco-Resort is approximately 20 minute drive from the shelter.
 Free rides to the shelter can be arranged ahead of time through carpooling.
 We encourage volunteers to share the cost of gas with the driver.

 Volunteer commitments and hours